YassineGhandri/buyApplication_Java/README.md

-# sale and purchase application done with Java 11
+# sale and purchase application Java 11